braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 Content Cards, Email, In-App Message, Web Push, iOS Push, Android Push, Webhook, SMS
 {% endapitags %}

-Additional conversion events added after the primary conversion event.
-The number of times a defined event occurred after interacting with or viewing a received message from a Braze campaign. <br><br> This defined event is determined by the marketer when building the campaign.
+{% multi_lang_include metrics.md metric='Conversions (B, C, D)' %} This defined event is determined by the marketer when building the campaign.
 For email, push, and webhooks, we start tracking conversions after the initial send.
 For Content Cards and in-app messages, this count begins when they view a Content Card or message for the first time.

 {% endapi %}